Attensi offers helping hand to Ukraine’s child refugees

 Bjarne knew that Attensi could help, and he contacted clinical psychologist Dr Solfrid Raknes, who pioneered the Psychological First Aid Kit in Lebanon, where the concept of simulation therapy has been running for years.

-The result was the creation of the Helping Hand app, developed alongside partners including the publishing firm Gyldenal, the Norwegian Government, Dr Raknes and aid agencies.
+The result was the creation of the Helping Hand app, developed alongside partners including the publishing firm Gyldendal, the Norwegian Government, Dr Raknes and aid agencies.

 Now after working successfully with aid groups in Syria, Attensi is using funding from Innovation Norway to bring the technology to children affected by the Ukrainian conflict.